littlefish-foundation/the-vault/D. Simplifying Decentralized Work/DAO Tools/DAO Tools Index.md

 | Indigo      | [[F. Cardano/Indigo Protocol.md\|Indigo Protocol]]               |
 | Liqwid      | [[F. Cardano/liqwid.md\|liqwid]]                                 |
 | Mercurychat | [[F. Cardano/Mercurychat.io.md\|Mercurychat.io]]                 |

+Here are the 10 deep dives we did for the Tool of DAO work milestone.
+We will be adding more deep dives on tools/tech that enable DAOs on Cardano.